shovanroyUSA/shovanroyUSA/README.md

 # Hi there!
 I'm Shovan Roy.
-PhD candidate 👋
+PhD Scholar 👋

 ## About Me
-PhD candidate at Tennessee Tech University.
+PhD student at Tennessee Tech University.
 My interest in Cybersecurity and Zero Trust.

 ## Interests
 - **Machine Learning**: I love exploring its features and capabilities, especially in the context of Cybersecurity.